 Each summer, Mississippi Park Connection funds internships for urban youth to work in the outdoors and guide summer trips for younger students.
-We also provide funding for seasonal National Park Rangers who lead day trips and match school curriculums with on-the-ground learning in the outdoors.
+We also provide funding for seasonal national park rangers who lead day trips and match school curricula with on-the-ground learning in the outdoors.

-Read more about Urban Wilderness Canoe adventures on our partner Wilderness Inquiry’s website.
+Read more about the Mississippi River Fellows and Canoemobile programs on our partner Wilderness Inquiry’s website.